-Indicted Florida school superintendent gets $740K severance
+Indicted Parkland school superintendent gets $740K severance

 FORT LAUDERDALE, Fla.
-(AP) — The indicted superintendent of the Florida school district where a massacre happened three years ago will leave his job under a $740,000 severance package approved by a divided board Tuesday.
+(AP) — The superintendent of the Florida school district who was indicted on a perjury charge by a grand jury investigating the 2018 school massacre in Parkland will leave his job under a $740,000 severance package approved by a divided board Tuesday.

 Broward County Superintendent Robert Runcie’s tenure will end no later than Aug.
 10, but it could be sooner if an interim replacement is chosen by the board.
 If that happens, he will remain as a consultant until August.